BarbyKelly/quizproject/README.md

 ### Code

 - At the start Developer followed code for Estonia quiz from [Build A Quiz App With JavaScript](https://youtu.be/riDzcEQbX6k?feature=shared).
-Most of the code for this project is credit to Web Dev Simplified's quiz.
+  Then tried to learn quiz code from Web Dev Simplified's quiz.

 - Code for the Final version of Estonia Quiz, learned from: [The Everything Quiz](https://tony118g.github.io/the-everything-quiz/).
-  Developer found the layout and functionality of The Everything Quiz, more suitable for  Estonia Quiz.
+  Developer found the layout and functionality of The Everything Quiz, suitable for Estonia Quiz

 - Developer learned more about Media Queries and followed the styling for Media Queries from [this YouTube video](https://www.youtube.com/watch?v=K24lUqcT0Ms*/)